Women in the United States Navy: Women on submarines

 In July 1994, policy changes were made expanding the number of assignments available to women in the navy.
 At this time, repeal of the combat exclusion law gave women the opportunity to serve on surface combatant ships but still excluded assignments for women to serve on board submarines.
 Previously there had been concern about bringing women onto submarines because living quarters offered little privacy and weren't considered suitable for mixed-gender habitation.

 In October 2009, the Secretary of the Navy announced that he and the Chief of Naval Operations were moving aggressively to change the policy.
 Reasons included the fact that larger SSGN and SSBN submarines now in the Fleet had more available space and could accommodate female Officers with little or no modification.
 Also, the availability of qualified female candidates with the desire to serve in this capacity was cited.
 It was noted that women now represented 15% of the Active Duty Navy and that women today earn about half of all science and engineering bachelor's degrees.
 A policy change was deemed to serve the aspirations of women, the mission of the navy and the strength of its submarine force.

 In February 2010, the Secretary of Defense approved the proposed policy and signed letters formally notifying Congress of the intended change.
 After receiving no objection, the Department of the Navy officially announced on 29 April 2010, that it had authorized women to serve on board submarines moving forward.

 The first group of U.S. female submariners completed nuclear power school and officially reported on board two ballistic and two guided missile submarines in November 2011.

+In 2024, USS New Jersey (SSN-796), the first submarine designed for the complete integration of female and male sailors, was commissioned into the Navy's Submarine Force.